Also known as: Common ichthyosis and Fish scale disease

 - New symptoms develop

-Ichthyosis vulgaris is a common skin disorder passed down through families that leads to dry, scaly skin.
+Ichthyosis vulgaris is a skin disorder passed down through families that leads to dry, scaly skin.

-Your doctor will ask you if you have a family history of similar skin dryness.
+Your provider will ask if you have a family history of similar skin dryness.

-Your doctor may tell you to use moisturizing creams that contain chemicals that help skin to shed normally, including lactic acid, salicylic acid, and urea.
+Your provider may tell you to use hydrating-moisturizing creams that contain keratolytic chemicals such as lactic acid, salicylic acid, and urea.
+These chemicals help skin shed normally while retaining moisture.

 A bacterial skin infection may develop if scratching causes openings in the skin.